Create a Website Account - Manage notification subscriptions, save form progress and more.

 Fingerprint services at the Bismarck Police Department will only be performed when required to be taken by Law Enforcement.

-For a list of private companies that provide fingerprinting services "Click Here"
+List of private companies that provide fingerprinting services

 These forms must be received in the office prior to the day you want services put into your name.
 The effective date on Service Agreements CANNOT be a weekend or holiday.

 Garbage collection is once a week for Bismarck residents.
 Collection day is based on the area of town you live in.
 All materials for collection must be placed within 3 feet of the curb or alley, whichever is your collection point, before 6:00 AM on your scheduled day of collection.